The Best Songwriters from the Golden Age of Hollywood – Part One – The Great Composers.

 If the RKO musicals reeked of class and sophistication, over at Warner Bros., it was a far grittier affair as pre-code guys and dames started to put on a show at every opportunity.
 Thanks to the talents of Harry Warren and his partner Al Dubin, the first songwriters to write songs exclusively for the silver screen, director Lloyd Bacon and the choreographer extraordinaire Busby Berkeley delivered the first great movie musical, “42 Street,” in 1933.
 This was followed by “Gold Diggers of 1933” and “Gold Diggers of 1935” and many more until the decade’s end.

-Charlie Chaplin’s gorgeous and romantic incidental music for his 1936 movie “Modern Times“ – which was mostly silent except for some ingenious sound effects and an orchestral score soundtrack – was an instant hit with audiences from the moment the film was released.
-However, it was not until 1954 that lyrics were added by John Turner and Geoffrey Parsons, and the song “Smile” was born, which immediately became an instant smash for Nat King Cole.
+Charlie Chaplin’s gorgeous and romantic incidental music for his 1936 movie “Modern Times“ – mostly silent except for some ingenious sound effects and an orchestral score soundtrack – was an instant hit with audiences from the moment the film was released.
+However, it was not until 1954 that John Turner and Geoffrey Parsons added those lyrics, and the song “Smile” was born, which immediately became an instant smash for Nat King Cole.
 Chaplin did go on to win the Oscar for Best Original Score of 1972 for “Limelight” as the result of two almost inconceivable coincidences:

 • The disqualification of Nino Rota’s Original Score for “The Godfather”

-• The year 1972 marked the first screening of Chaplin’s 1954 film “Limelight” in LA.
-The Los Angeles powers that be had refused to allow a screening in ‘54 because of the great director’s perceived leftist leanings.
-Chaplin had already moved to Switzerland, with his family, in 1952.
+• 1972 marked the first screening of Chaplin’s 1954 film “Limelight” in LA.
+The Los Angeles powers refused to allow a screening in ‘54 because of the great director’s perceived leftist leanings.
+Chaplin had already moved to Switzerland with his family in 19

 BECAUSE THEY WERE NOT WRITTEN SPECIFICALLY FOR THE MOVIE IN QUESTION.

-THEY WERE EITHER WRITTEN FOR THE BROADWAY STAGE OR AS A STAND-ALONE HIT RECORD
+THEY WERE WRITTEN FOR THE BROADWAY STAGE OR AS A STAND-ALONE HIT RECORD.

 A similar story concerns Frank Sinatra’s 1953 comeback smash “Young at Heart.”
 With music by Johnny Richards and lyrics by Carolyn Lee, the song was such a monumental hit that an untitled 1954 movie – which Sinatra was filming at the time with director Gordon Douglas and costar Doris Day – was not only named after the song but the song was included in both the opening and closing credits of the movie.

-Another famous example is “The Last Time I Saw Paris,” composed as a stand-alone song by Jerome Kern with lyrics by Oscar Hammerstein II in 1940.
-In 1941 it was included in the film “Lady Be Good” where it was sung by Ann Sothern.
-The song was nominated and WON the Academy Award for Best Original Song of 1941, beating such deserving true originals as “Blues in the Night”, “Chattanooga Choo Choo,” and “Boogie Woogie Bugle Boy.”
-Kern was so upset at winning with a song that had not been specifically written for a motion picture and that had been published and recorded before the film was even released that he petitioned AMPAS to change the rules.
-Since then, a nominated song has to have been written specifically for the motion picture in which it is performed.
+Another famous example is “The Last Time I Saw Paris,” which was composed as a stand-alone song by Jerome Kern with lyrics by Oscar Hammerstein II in 1940.
+In 1941, Ann Sothern sang it in the film “Lady Be Good,” the song was nominated for an Oscar.
+It then WON the Academy Award for Best Original Song of 1941, beating such deserving authentic originals as “Blues in the Night,” “Chattanooga Choo Choo,” and “Boogie Woogie Bugle Boy.”
+Kern was so upset at receiving an Oscar for a song not written for the movies that he petitioned AMPAS to change the wording on the Best Original Song ballots.

-FRED ASTAIRE.
+Ten singers plus the Glenn Miller Orchestra INTRODUCED almost half of the songs listed.
+They are FRED ASTAIRE.
 BING CROSBY.
 JUDY GARLAND.
 GINGER ROGERS.
 FRANK SINATRA.
+DICK POWELL.
 DORIS DAY.
-DICK POWELL IRENE DUNNE.
+ALICE FAYE.
+DICK HAYMES.
+IRENE DUNNE.
+DANNY KAYE.
 THE GLENN MILLER ORCHESTRA.
-THEY INTRODUCED THE MOST MOVIE SONGS.
+A COMBINED TOTAL OF 95 OUT OF THE 202 SONGS LISTED (47%).

 Harold Arlen